liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

     <p><a href="<%= viewGreetingURL %>">&larr; Back</a></p>

-Try deploying the portlet again after making these changes; everything should work exactly like before.
+Deploy the portlet again after making these changes; everything should work exactly like before.
 Well, almost.
-If you have paid close attention you may have missed something, now the portlet is no longer showing a message to the user to let her know that the preference has been saved right after clicking the save button.
-In order to implement that, we must pass information from the action phase to the render phase, so that the JSP will know that the preference has just been saved and will then show a message to the user.
+Unless you paid close attention you may have missed something; the portlet no longer shows a message to the user that the preference has been saved after she clicks the save button.
+To implement that, information must pass from the action phase to the render phase, so that the JSP will know that the preference has just been saved and will then show a message to the user.

 ## Passing Information from the Action Phase to the Render Phase [](id=passing-information-from-the-action-phase-to-the-render-pha-4)